 LEGAL, TAX AND REGULATORY.
-Legal, tax and regulatory changes at the federal, state and local levels could occur that may materially adversely affect the Fund.
-For example, the regulatory environment for leveraged investors is evolving, and changes in the direct or indirect regulation of leveraged investors may materially adversely affect the ability of the Fund to pursue its investment objective or strategies.
+Legal, tax and regulatory changes at the federal, state and local levels could occur that may materially adversely affect the Fund and Investment Funds.
+For example, the regulatory environment for leveraged investors is evolving, and changes in the direct or indirect regulation of leveraged investors may materially adversely affect the ability of the Fund or the Investment Funds to pursue their investment objectives or strategies.
 Increased regulatory oversight and other legislation or regulation could result.
 Such legislation or regulation could pose additional risks and result in material adverse consequences to the Fund and/or limit potential investment strategies that would have otherwise been used by the Fund in order to seek to obtain higher returns.

 The current presidential administration has called for and is seeking to quickly enact significant changes to U.S. fiscal, tax, trade, healthcare, immigration, foreign, and government regulatory policy.
 Significant uncertainty exists with respect to legislation, regulation and government policy at the federal level, as well as the state and local levels.
 Recent events have created a climate of heightened uncertainty and introduced new and difficult-to-quantify macroeconomic and political risks with potentially far-reaching implications.
 There has been a corresponding meaningful increase in the uncertainty surrounding interest rates, inflation, foreign exchange rates, trade volumes and fiscal and monetary policy.
 To the extent the U.S. Congress or the current presidential administration implements changes to U.S. policy, those changes may impact, among other things, the U.S. and global economy, international trade and relations, unemployment, immigration, corporate taxes, healthcare, the U.S. regulatory environment, inflation and other areas.
 Although the Fund cannot predict the impact, if any, of these changes to the Fund's business, they could adversely affect the Fund's business, financial condition, operating results and cash flows.
-Until the Fund knows what policy changes are made and how those changes impact the Fund's business and the business of its competitors over the long term, the Fund will not know if it will benefit from them or be negatively affected by them.
+Until the Fund knows what policy changes are made and how those changes impact the Fund's business and the business of the Fund's competitors over the long term, the Fund will not know if, overall, the Fund will benefit from them or be negatively affected by them.

-Each prospective investor should also be aware that developments in the tax laws of the United States or other jurisdictions where the Fund invests could have a material effect on the tax consequences to the Shareholders.
+Each prospective investor should also be aware that developments in the tax laws of the United States or other jurisdictions where the Fund or its Investment Funds invest could have a material effect on the tax consequences to the Shareholders.
 In the event of any such change in law, each Shareholder is urged to consult its own tax advisers.